 To view the ADA's diabetes deprescribing guidelines, navigate to table 12.2 here.

-Over in Australia, the New South Whales (NSW) Therapeutic Advisory group, which is comprised of clinical pharmacologists and pharmacists and funded by NSW Health, have published a series of deprescribing guides.
+Over in Australia, the New South Wales (NSW) Therapeutic Advisory group, which is comprised of clinical pharmacologists and pharmacists and funded by NSW Health, have published a series of deprescribing guides.
 They concern the following:

 - Psychotropic drugs